The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: Introduction

-Peculiar flows are nothing else but matter in motion and moving matter means nonzero energy flux (e.g.~see~\cite{TCM,EMM}).
+Peculiar flows are nothing but matter in motion, and moving matter means a non-zero energy flux (e.g.~see~\cite{TCM,EMM}).
 In general relativity, as opposed to Newtonian gravity, energy fluxes contribute to the stress-energy tensor and therefore gravitate~\cite{TT}.
-The gravitational input of the peculiar flux, which survives even at the linear perturbative level, is not accounted for neither in the Newtonian treatments nor in their quasi-Newtonian counterparts, though for different reasons.
-In the former studies this happens by default, while in the latter due to the strict constraints the quasi-Newtonian approximation imposes upon the perturbed spacetime.
-These compromise the relativistic nature of the approach and reduce it to a mere Newtonian for all practical purposes.
-Although the problematic nature of the quasi-Newtonian approach has been known (e.g.~see related ``warning'' comments in \S~6.8.2 of~\cite{EMM}), this has not been widely appreciated.
-The likely reason is the absence of a direct comparison with a fully relativistic analysis (until very recently - see~\cite{T} for such a comparison).
+The gravitational input of the peculiar flux, which survives at the linear perturbative level, is not accounted for in the Newtonian treatments nor in their quasi-Newtonian counterparts, though for different reasons.
+In the studies using Newtonian treatments, this happens by default, while in the quasi-Newtonian studies, it is due to the strict constraints the quasi-Newtonian approximation imposes on the perturbed spacetime.
+These compromise the relativistic nature of the approach and reduce it to mere Newtonian for all practical purposes.
+Although the problematic nature of the quasi-Newtonian approach has been known (e.g.~see related `warning' comments in Sect.~6.8.2 of~\cite{EMM} - pages: 150 and 151), this has not been widely appreciated.
+The likely reason is the absence of a direct comparison with a fully relativistic analysis (until very recently; see~\cite{T} for such a comparison).